Apply for an Unsolicited Grant

 The Foundation considers the following criteria when reviewing grant applications:

-• Extent to which the proposed effort is anticipated to positively impact the population at or below 200% of the Federal Poverty Level.
+- Project’s ability to provide services to the population at or below 200% of the Federal Poverty Level.

 Please note:

-• The application pool is very competitive, and the Foundation routinely receives more strong proposals than can be funded in a grant cycle.
-Even if each proposal meets the evaluation criteria outlined above, the Foundation typically is unable to fund every submission.
+Submission of a grant application does not guarantee funding.
+The application pool is very competitive, and the Foundation routinely receives more strong proposals than can be funded in a grant cycle.
+Even if each proposal meets the criteria outlined above, the Foundation typically is unable to fund every submission.

 Need Help?